In the Teen Room, you can find:

-- National Suicide Prevention Hotline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+- National Suicide Prevention Hotline provides free and confidential support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 Their phone number is 1-877-273-8255

 - Massachusetts Organization for Addiction Recovery (MOAR) works to organize recovering individuals, families, and friends to educate the value of recovery from addiction.